Azurekuz/SuperStarcraftAgent354/README.md

 - Eugene: Creating GitHub Repo and Wiki, **Getting SCVs Units to gather resources**

 # Updates
+## Update on November 15th
+We have decided on how we're distributing the AI modules.
+After talking with Toby, we have come to a point where we must consider developing a Unit Test in order to have a more effective and efficient verification process when it comes to checking our code and whether it works.
+This is meant to provide a better testing process than having to insert the DLL, launch the game, and wait for it all to play through.

 ## Update on November 10th
 We actually got the ExampleAIModule, provided by BWAPI, buildable and working